 Before Walter starting consulting in 1995 he worked for the Lower Colorado River Authority for 25 years in a variety of engineering, managerial, and executive management positions.
 Walter was Executive Director of Electric Operations for several years in charge of all of LCRA’s transmission, generation, fuels, and contracting activities.
 He continues to provide consulting support to the LCRA today.

 Mr. Reid received his degree in Electrical Engineering from Tulane University and spent six years in the Navy Nuclear Submarine service before coming to Austin.

-Public Policy Director – Kansas
+Public Policy Consultant – Kansas

 Kimberly Svaty has successfully planned, implemented and directed public affairs activities for nearly two decades with clients ranging from Fortune 5 to Fortune 1000 companies, non-profit organizations and cause groups.
 Kimberly’s interests in the political realm were nurtured as a page in the Kansas Statehouse.
 Later, she worked on Washington D.C.’s Capitol Hill serving the Chairman of the House Ways & Means Committee.
 She returned to her Midwestern roots serving at the Dole Institute of Politics in Lawrence, Kansas while completing her M.A. in International Political Economy from the University of Kansas.

 Kimberly has directed governmental affairs divisions across multi-state regions, managed state and federal political action committees and recruitment and led Public Affairs departments.
 Gencur Svaty Public Affairs is structured to create strategies and campaigns beyond Statehouse legislative work and fundraising.
 For nearly two decades, GSPA has connected people, promoted ideas and grown communities through an evolving suite of technology, marketing, design, polling and campaign services.
 Kimberly’s love of good public policy and significant experience navigating–and influencing– the political process drives her.